rsljr/rsljr.github.io/_pages/cv.md

 ## Conference Papers ##

+Leonel, R., Fabian, F., & Nalick, M. (2019).
+Corporate Social Activity: firms’ effort to influence social institutions.
+To be presented at the 2019 Meeting of the Southern Management Association, Norfolk.

+Leonel, R. (2019).
+CEO Narcissists on the Couch: An Assessment Of CEO Narcissism Utilizing Meta-analytic Structural Equation Modeling.
+To be presented at the SMS 39th Annual Conference, Minneapolis.

+Nalick, M., Kuban, S., Leonel, R., Josefy, M., & Chin, M. (2019).
+CSR or CEO Opportunism?
+Why Firms Wade Into Controversial Social Issues.
+To be presented at the SMS 39th Annual Conference, Minneapolis.

 Leonel, R., & Fabian, F. (2019). *Who is Included in What Strategic Management Research: A topic analysis by journals and years*.
 To be presented at the Academy of Management Meeting, Boston.

 Rehbein, K., Westermann-Behaylo, M., Perrault, E., & Leonel, R. (2019). *Social Activism Through E-Petitions: Predicting Activists' Targeting Petitions and Firm Responses*.
 To be presented at the Academy of Management Meeting, Boston.